-In the ongoing pandemic, we are concerned about everyone’s safety (particularly those who can’t choose vaccination due to underlying health conditions, which also compromise their immune systems, or lack of access due to vaccine apartheid.
+In the ongoing pandemic, we are concerned about everyone’s safety–particularly those who can’t choose vaccination due to underlying health conditions, which also compromise their immune systems, or lack of access due to vaccine apartheid.

-Whilst recognising that undergoing any medical procedure is a personal choice, following feminist principles of mutual care and social solidarity, we encourage members of our community to choose vaccination to protect themselves and each other.
+Recognising that undergoing any medical procedure is a personal choice, following feminist principles of mutual care and social solidarity, we encourage members of our community to choose vaccination to protect themselves and each other.

 If you have engaged in higher-risk activities, please do a self-test before coming to FAC even if you don’t have symptoms.

-– Masks should be worn properly (over the nose and mouth) and prior to entering the space; hands should be disinfected upon entry.
+Masks should be worn properly (over the nose and mouth) and prior to entering the space; hands should be disinfected upon entry.

-– For activities that under normal conditions would involve larger numbers of people, we stagger entry to the space and ask people to RSVP either through social media or by email (e.g., Open Days, exhibitions).
+For activities that under normal conditions would involve larger numbers of people, we stagger entry to the space and ask people to RSVP either through social media or by email (e.g., Open Days, exhibitions).

 Masks may be removed in the backyard, but distances should still be kept (1.5 m).
 Masks must be worn again prior to coming indoors.

 We ask that in the event of testing positive, you or a loved one notify us by telephone or email so that we may notify others with whom you may have come into contact.

-Activities organised at FAC by other collectives, organisations, and individuals who utilise the space should abide by these guidelines.
+Activities organised at FAC by other collectives, organisations, and individuals who utilise the space should also abide by these guidelines.

-Last update: 21/10/21
+Last update: 2/10/22